Courtesy of The Roanoke Times

 In August 1961, the NFL Baltimore Colts and Pittsburgh Steelers planned to meet for an exhibition game prior to the beginning of the season.
 The game was scheduled for the second week of August in Roanoke, Virginia.
 Just months after the Freedom Riders traveled through the South, the game in Roanoke became a hotbed of racial controversy because of the city’s stance on seating segregation in public areas.
 Initially, stadium officials opened their ticket windows to all consumers for the exhibition contest, hoping to bring in 24,000 fans for $4 a ticket.
 However, Virginia State authorities quickly stepped in and demanded that the stadium follow the southern practice and law of seating segregation during the NFL exhibition game.

 This directive brought together many black football players on each team along with the NAACP, and the southern clergy.
 They all attempted to end segregation at Victory Stadium.
 The Rev. R.R.
 Wilkinson and NAACP attorney Rueben Lawson quickly filed a discrimination lawsuit in the State Court of Virginia, with assistance from NAACP attorneys George Laurence, and Harry T. Penn.
 Yet, within four days of the game, the courts still had not scheduled to hear the suit.
 Attorney Rueben Lawson spoke passionately to Roanoke City Council urging them to integrate Victory Stadium, but the city council did not reach a decision.
 So, Rev. R.R.
 Wilkinson embraced a different tactic.
 With overwhelming support from the NAACP, Rev. R.R.
-Wilkinson reached out to the black NFL players on the Colts and Steelers teams in a telegram to the twelve Steelers and seven Colts.
+Wilkinson reached out to the black NFL players on the Colts and Steelers teams in a telegram to the twelve Steelers and seven Colts asking them not to play in a segregated Victory Stadium.
 Already attuned to the situation through other channels, the Steelers and Colts took action.
 According to the Pittsburgh Courier, the city’s black newspaper, when Steelers coach Buddy Parker heard of the situation, he polled his players who overwhelmingly responded that “We won’t cross an NAACP picket line, to play in a stadium which segregates Negro fans.”
 Colts players quickly agreed.
 This was a radical escalation, especially for an era where pro athletes weren’t known for social activism.
 “We have never faced this kind of situation before,” Colts spokesman Don Kellet told The Roanoke Times.
 “It came as quite a surprise to us.”

 (Unmute volume for sound)